ITU-BDSA23-GROUP9/Chirp/docs/report.md

 # Process

-This chapter gives a brief overview of our process, showcasing GitHub Actions workflows with UML activity diagrams.
-We highlight our team's project board's status and offer clear instructions for local setup and testing.
+This chapter gives a brief overview of our process, illustrating GitHub Actions workflows with UML activity diagrams.
+We highlight the status of our team's project board and offer clear instructions for local setup and testing.

 ## Build, test, release, and deployment

-We use Github Workflows to streamline and automate software development processes and ensure continuous integration and continuous delivery.
+We use Github Workflows to streamline and automate software development processes and to obtain continuous integration and continuous delivery.

 The illustration below shows our build and test workflow, which ensures that the code passes all tests before merging a pull request to main.

 ![Build and test github workflow](./diagrams/BuildAndTest.png)

 In the illustration below, we see the workflow that creates a release of the program to Github.
-It is triggered when a tag of the format v\* is pushed to github.
+It is triggered when a tag of the format v\* is pushed to Github.

 ![Release github workflow](./diagrams/ReleaseWorkflow.png)